imdsresearch/imds-lies2/README.md

 ### **11 - [Pause Defined Units](./analysis/scripts/11_Pause_Defined_Units.ipynb)**

 Divides recordings into units defined by pauses.
-These units are then used to obtain acoustic, linguistic, and contextual machine learning features.
+These units are then used in feature extraction to obtain acoustic, speech-temporal, syntactic, and semantic machine learning features.
 The code for obtaining acoustic metrics is sourced from [PraatScripts on GitHub](https://github.com/drfeinberg/PraatScripts/tree/master)

 ### **12 - [PDU Aggregations and Models](./analysis/scripts/12_PDU_Aggregations_and_Models.ipynb)**